 “Come on, let’s move, let’s be late!”
 So here I am, trudging on the snow wearing the snowshoes for the first time.
 At the alpine hut, the “reflex camera and landscape photography” course was so interesting that we lost track of time and now we are late on the program.
 We must reach the top of a snowy hill before sunset.
 It will be about two hundred meters but it seems to me two kilometers!
 I am out of breath: «The rescue helicopter can get this far, right?»«Yes, yes, don’t worry,» Alessandro replies smiling.
 Ok, I was joking but not too much … «Come on, there is little left, you are almost there».
-When you start an ascent to 2,236 meters above sea level, it is good to start with a light, unhurried step, and instead we have to get to the top before the sun sets otherwise you lose the moment, the supreme instant, the fundamental reason why you are here now: “the search for the perfect shot”.
+When you start an ascent to 2,236 meters above sea level, it is good to start with a light, unhurried step, and instead we have to get to the top before the sunset otherwise you lose the moment, the supreme instant, the fundamental reason for being here now: “the search for the perfect shot”.

 The heart beats to the max, every four steps I have to stop to find the energy for the next four steps, “But, not bad snowshoes!
 I don’t sink into the snow and I don’t even slide!
 All saved energy”.
 Slowly, step by step, I reach the top, and I’m not even the last!
 Ok, calm down, stop everyone, now I have to understand where I am and what is happening, a few more seconds for the brain to find some clarity.